 If you want to be really thorough about parasite removal, you can hold thin fillets (of fluke, say, or flounder) against a glass plate and shine a strong light through it, which will reveal many, if not all, of whatever parasites may be in the flesh.
 Similarly, cutting your fish in very thin slices will increase your chances of discovering parasites.

 Need ideas for what to do with your raw fish?
 You could serve it as sashimi, thinly sliced, with a little soy and some wasabi, or, even better, some yuzu kosho.
 Or serve it as crudo, with some good olive oil and a finishing salt.
-Or, if you want a more defined recipe, why not try our ceviche or aguachile?
+Or, if you want a more defined recipe, why not try our Peruvian-Style Fish Ceviche or aguachile?
 The possibilities are really endless.

 Here's hoping that some of you find the risks of eating raw fish to be far outweighed by its gustatory charms.
 For the true believers, the information provided here should give you the confidence to go out and pick up a whole fish of some kind—a beautiful porgy, say—and discover the range of opportunities that fish beyond tuna and salmon offer to the home cook.